Katykochte/CS_372_MovieProj2/README.md

 Add a new collection to the streamMovieDb called streamMovieGallery (this will hold all the url/info for the youtube videos) These also need to be manually added but the easiest way to do so is by logging into the content editor

-### Add another folder inside /public called "uploads" this is where the thumbnails uploaded will go to
+#### Add another folder inside /public called "uploads" this is where the thumbnails uploaded will go to

 ## Known Issues
-Two Functions rn are longer then 30 lines.
-They are noted/labeled clearly as such.
+All functions pass line count check

-No story issues right now as of 4/12/25
+Like/Dislikes clicked on the favorites tab is not reactingly ideally.
+Will work on that.
+4/13/25